Veikkosuhonen/fft/docs/testing.md

 ![](https://github.com/Veikkosuhonen/fft/blob/main/docs/benchmark1.png)

+Results for DFT and DCT algorithms with sample sizes (powers of two) on the X-axis and average runtime on the Y-axis (milliseconds)

 Some textual benchmark results.
 Readers should see the implementation document and the corresponding classes in the `dft` module for details.

 ```